dc-js/dc.graph.js/docs/api-latest.md

 If there are multiple edges between the same two nodes, start them this many pixels away from the original so they don't overlap.
 Default: 5

+#### .edgeOrdering([function])
+By default, edges are added to the layout in the order that `.edgeGroup().all()` returns them.
+If specified, `.edgeOrdering` provides an accessor that returns a key to sort the edges on.
+It would be better not to rely on ordering to affect layout, but it does matter.
+(Probably less than node ordering, but it does affect which parallel edge is which.)

 #### .initLayoutOnRedraw([boolean])
 Currently there are some bugs when the same instance of cola.js is used multiple times.
 (In particular,